comicfans/comicfans.github.io/_posts/2023-06-25-blame-on-script-lang.md

 In theory, if you express exactly same logic in different language (as long as they're turing complete), it should make no differences between their behavior, and dynaimic type language omit type declaration, easier to write, without need to compile ahead of time, why not write whole software in it?
-Unfortunately in practical this is completely different. software always evuluate, with more and more function added, most of time you're evluting/maintain it, instead of writing all the function to its final state at once. for this reason, you're keeping 'changing' software behavior, and these requires some verify process, to assume such modification not break existing logic, and different developers need to understand each other's work. documentation, code review, testing can help this, but the language feathure itself, is also important. so why are we using programming language, and more specified, why are we using computer?
+Unfortunately in practical this is completely different.
+Software always evolutes, with more and more function added, most of time you're maintaining it, instead of writing all the function to its final state at once.
+For this reason, you're keeping 'changing' software behavior, and these requires some verify process, to assume such modification not break existing logic, and different developers need to understand each other's work.
+Documentation, code review, testing can help this, The language feature itself, is also important.
+So why we're using programming language, and more specified, why are we using computer?

 I think the answser is that human are lazy, we want the computer to handle as much as possible for us. dynamic/static-typed language choose different approaches: